 In addition, consumers are willing to pay more for products from companies that reduce plastic or waste, or use renewable energy.

-Looking for more natural solutions targeting nutrition market
+Looking for more natural ingredients

 Consumers have increasingly high demands and expectations and pay more attention to what they eat.
 They are becoming more attentive to the ingredients used in the food and drinks they buy.
 According to Global Data, 94% of global consumers are interested in food and drink products making “natural” claims.
 For them natural products mean real ingredients, minimally processed, organic and eco-friendly.
 They need to recognise and trust the ingredients used in their food.
 Clean label is no longer just about removing additives, it is also about the origin of ingredients.
 Thus, as demand for clean-label products is rising, heavily processed ingredients, will be the next challenge.
 Industrials will have to find alternatives that are more natural and healthy.

 For example in the sport nutrition industry, consumers lack trust due to the industry’s past.
 Clean label could completely rebuild consumer confidence.
 According to Mintel in France 65%of consumers agree they are more likely to trust a food/drink product if the packaging explains where the ingredients are sourced.

 As consumers never want to compromise on taste, naturalness is not the only one critical factor for consumers.
 Pleasure remains the driving force.
 Brands are therefore looking for solutions to meet the clean label expectations, with products that are free of additives, artificial ingredients, flavours, colours and sweeteners, while offering organoleptic quality for consumers.